NEW: U.S. Coast Guard and Jamaica suspend search on Sunday

 The Coast Guard said search crews completed 12 search patterns covering about 3,750 square miles over 70 hours.

-As they searched, the Glazer family in Rochester mourned.
-The couple have three children.
+As they searched, the Glazer family of Rochester, New York, mourned.

-The children said in a statement they were "devastated by the tragic and sudden loss of our parents."
-They said they are waiting for answers.
+While there was no official announcement immediately on the fate of those on the plane, the Glazers’ children said in a statement they were “devastated by the tragic and sudden loss of our parents.”

-Larry Glazer co-founded Buckingham Properties in 1970 after graduating from Columbia University.
-The company owns and manages more than 50 properties in the greater Rochester area, according to his official bio.
+Larry Glazer co-founded Buckingham Properties in 1970, a year after graduating from Columbia University.
+According to his official bio, the company owns and manages more than 50 properties totaling over 9 million square feet in the Greater Rochester area.

 The TBM-900 plane was owned by the company.

-Jane Glazer founded QCI Direct, a 100-employee company that has an outlet store, according to its website.
+Jane Glazer founded QCI Direct, a 100-employee company that has an outlet store and makes “two national retail catalogs mailed to 35 million people annually,” according to its website.

 Both Glazers knew how to fly.